The Totality of the Circumstances surrounding SARS-CoV-2 emergence

 The totality of evidence is more than the sum of its parts

 Suppose you are a detective and you uncovered a letter proposing to commit a murder using a silver bullet in a very specific room of a very specific building.
 You go to that room and find a body with a silver bullet inside.
-Beside the body there is a gun with fingerprints on the gun.
+Beside the body there is a gun with fingerprints on the gun matching the fingerprints on the letter.
 It’s not a stretch to deduce that a murder occurred, and the primary suspect may be whoever wrote the letter.
 The gun doesn’t need to be smoking for one to have probable cause that a crime has been committed.

 Thanks for reading A Biologist's Guide to Life!
 Subscribe for free to receive new posts and support my work.